BarthPaleologue/Avalanche/report.md

 ![Planetary gravity](./cover/planet.png)

+The last thing I added is inertia tensor calculation.
+I found a formula on the internet for the inertia tensor of a triangle in 3D space.
+I then used this formula to compute the inertia tensor of any mesh.
+It seems to work with an exact x10 error (compared with the cube and the cylinder).
+Therefore I divided by 10, but I think there is more to do to make this formula truly work.

 ### Collision detection: Broad phase

+The collision detection system proposed by David is in two phases.
+First we perform a broad phase that is fast and imprecise to detect all the bodies that might be intersecting.

 #### AABBs

+The paper describes how Axis Aligned Bounding Boxes work in great length, therefore I chosed to implement this phase using AABBs.
+Computing the intersection of 2 AABBs is very fast, and one nice property is that their overlap is another AABB.

+Each body is given 2 AABBs, one for the current state, and one for the next state that is being computed multiple times in the narrow phase.

+Sometimes, you can get very close contact without any AABB intersection.
+To avoid this, I add an epsilon-offset to the AABBs to catch more collisions early on.
+It allows for faster moving objects without interpenetration.

 ![AABBs in action](./cover/bbs.png)

-The collision system described in the paper is in two phases.
-First we want to quickly and broadly find which bodies may be colliding.
-As the paper describes how AABBs work in great length, I chosed to implement this phase using AABBs.
-One thing I also like about AABBs it that the intersection between two AABBs is another AABB, which will be useful later.

-Each body is given 2 AABBs, one for the current state, and one for the next state that is being computed.
-I add an epsilon-offset to the AABBs to catch more collisions early on.
-It allows for faster moving objects without interpenetration.

 #### Infinite Spatial Hash Grid